TokisanGames/Terrain3D/doc/docs/getting_help.md

 ## Help Us Help You

-Terrain3D has been stable for hundreds of users for many months, so we know it works fine when setup properly.
-If you're having trouble, there's a 90% chance it's not setup properly.
+Terrain3D has been stable for thousands of users for more than a year, so we know it works fine when setup properly.
+If you're having trouble, there's a 90% chance it's not installed or setup properly.
 We can help you get setup, but only if you provide adequate information.

 At a minimum we need the following: